isabelc/EDD-Related-Downloads/readme.txt

 == Description ==

 This is an extension for [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/) that automatically adds related downloads after the single download content on the single download page.
 It is simple and light.
 It works by default without a need for any settings.
 By default, 3 related downloads will be shown, related by download_tag.
 The title and featured image will be displayed, centered nicely.

+** Widget has been added in version 1.3 **
+It also ads a related downloads widget, since version 1.3.

 **Unobtrusive Styling - Fits right into your theme**